-- PowerShell has a Get-help command which will help the user with all the available commands, their syntax, and aliases.
-Some examples of cmdlets are Add-Content, Get-Content, Get-Command.
-It is easier for an average user to understand what the above cmdlets will perform just looking at them.
+- PowerShell has a Get-help command that will help the user with all the available commands, syntax, and aliases.
+Some examples of cmdlets are Add-Content, Get-Content, and Get-Command.
+It is easier for an average user to understand what the above cmdlets will perform just by looking at them.
 On the other hand, let’s look at some of the cmd commands driver query, cipher, assoc.
 The commands are not easily recognizable for an average user.

-- Another difference between PowerShell and cmd lies in the usage of them.
-Cmd is used primarily to execute batch commands, do some primary troubleshooting whereas PowerShell can be used for executing batch commands as well as administrative purposes.
+- Another difference between PowerShell and cmd lies in their usage of them.
+Cmd is used primarily to execute batch commands and do some primary troubleshooting, whereas PowerShell can be used for executing batch commands as well as administrative purposes.

 PowerShell vs Command Prompt Comparison Table

 Let’s discuss the topmost comparison between PowerShell vs Command Prompt:

 |PowerShell was introduced in the year 2006.||cmd was introduced in the year 1981.|